-A detailed budget for this program is attached in Appendix A. Allocation of costs in different cost categories may appear to be inconsistent among utilities - as an example, PSE&G covers the cost of statewide printing and JCP&L covers the cost for statewide CP System administration, program evaluation, etc.
+A detailed budget for this program is attached in Appendix A. Allocation of costs in different cost categories may appear to be inconsistent among utilities - as an example, PSE&G covers the cost of statewide printing of Comfort Partners materials and JCP&L covers the cost of administering and maintenance of the CP System administration, program evaluation, etc.

-The program spending allowance guidelines continue to be evaluated for the Comfort Partners Program to be consistent with other low income state weatherization programs.
+The program spending allowance guidelines continue to be evaluated for the Comfort Partners Program to be consistent with other low - income state weatherization programs.